Skip to content

 process.on('SIGTERM', shutdown);

-The express-todo example shows the canonical "HTTP + Tesseron on one Node process" pattern.
-Keep the shared state outside of both entry points; each channel calls the same functions:
+The express-prompts example shows the canonical "HTTP + Tesseron on one Node process" pattern.
+Keep the shared state outside both entry points; each channel calls the same functions:

 // REST surface